bjanderson70/sf-cross-cutting-concerns/README.md

 * Control Event Batching Size (initially via attributes before moving into CMDT)
 * _AsyncOperationEvent_ is being deprecated; I have no feedback yet on how enqueued high-volume events that have not be committed will notify users.
 I have added Operation Ids (into the Big Object) for cross-reference (and auditing).
 This is TBD
 ## Caveat
-This package utilities a good deal of Object Oriented Principles (OOP) (as outlined in the blog linked).
+This package utilizes a good deal of Object Oriented Principles (OOP) (as outlined in the blog linked).
 This [site](http://ootips.org/) provides information around OOP and elements therein.
 Without having a good Object Oriented base, you may be able to take advantage of the components within the package, but you will not fully realize the underlying benefits/intent.

 ## Getting Started